vespauniversity/vespaworkshop101/semantic_ecommerce_app/README.md

 This multiplies user preferences with product features to get a personalized relevance score.

+Feel free to look at other examples from the [Tensor Playground](https://docs.vespa.ai/playground/) and play around with them.
 **Learn More:**
 - Official Docs: [Tensor User Guide](https://docs.vespa.ai/en/ranking/tensor-user-guide.html)
 - See [`docs/ANN_SEARCH.md`](docs/ANN_SEARCH.md) for tensor operations in ranking